Abd al-Wahid Zakariya ibn al-Lihyani: Ramon Llull

 Possibly prompted by al-Lihyani's correspondence suggesting that he wished to convert to Christianity, Ramon Llull embarked on his final missionary journey to Tunis in 1314.
 Bringing letters of recommendation to al-Lihyani from James II, Llull wore Tunisian dress and maintained a diplomatic demeanour throughout his visit.
 He was allowed to study, converse and work without any interference from the authorities.
 He wrote his last work in Tunis in December 1315, and is thought to have died shortly thereafter.
 Al-Lihyani never converted and the entire episode was probably only a device to secure Aragonese support for as long as possible.

 While in Tunis, Llull wrote some 30 tracts.
 Some were in Catalan and those in Arabic included Liber de Deo et suis propriis qualitatibus infinitis, Liber de bono et malo, Liber de participatione cristianorum et sarracenorum, Liber de inventione majore, Liber de agentia majore, Ars consilii and Liber de Deo et de mundo.
 In 1315, Llull brought one of his disciples, Simon de Puigcerdà, to Tunis.
-This friar translated into Latin some fifteen essays that Llull had already written, a number of which were dedicated to the “very wise” Abu Yahya Zakaria al-Lihyani and his clericis sapientibus (wise clerics).
+This friar translated into Latin some fifteen essays that Llull had already written, a number of which were dedicated to the "very wise" Abu Yahya Zakaria al-Lihyani and his clericis sapientibus (wise clerics).

 Abdication and succession

 Throughout most of al-Lihyani's rule, Abu Bakr, sultan of Bejaïa, continued his attacks from the west.
 In 1316, he therefore began to make preparations to relinquish power.
 He had apparently come to admire Abu Bakr and saw his eventual ascension in Tunis as inevitable.
 Al-Lihyani therefore collected all the valuable items he could and sold them.
 Among these items was the famous library of Abu Zakariyya, founder of the Hafsid dynasty.
 By these means he raised 2000 pounds of gold and enough large pearls and rubies to fill two large sacks.

 In March 1317, he announced he was embarking on a tour of the provinces, and left the capital.
-In fact he headed straight for Gabes.
+In fact he headed straight for Gabès.
 When the leaders of the army in Tunis reported that Abu Bakr was advancing, al-Lihyani replied, ‘You have money and troops; I approve everything you may do’.
 After al-Lihyani's departure from Tunis, his son Abu Darba Muhammad Al-Mustansir (أبو ضربة محمد المستنصر) was released from prison and proclaimed caliph.
-He was only able to hold onto power for nine months in 1317-18 before he was obliged to flee as Abu Bakr entered Tunis.
+He was only able to hold onto power for nine months in 1317–18 before he was obliged to flee as Abu Bakr entered Tunis.
 He tried to rally his forces in Mahdia and sought assistance from the Zayyanids of Tlemcen, but he was eventually obliged to flee again.
 He took refuge in Tlemcen, where he died in 1323.
 Al-Lihyani himself withdrew first to Tripoli, and when his son was forced to abandon Mahdia, he boarded a ship furnished by Frederick III of Sicily and went into exile in Alexandria.
 There, according to Ibn Khaldun, he lived prosperously and comfortably for the final decade of his life, dying in 1326.